Convective stability of the critical waves of an FKPP growth process: Geometric singular perturbation theory

 Since $(a,a',i,i') = (0,0,K,0)$ is a fixed point, it can not lie on $W^s(\bar{M_d})$, and therefore must lie within $\bar{M_d}$ itself.
 Similarly, its unstable manifold, given in Corollary \ref{Cor:Asymptotic_direction_unstable}, must lie within $\bar{M_d}$.
 However, along $\bar{M_d}$, the flow $S_d$ is a regular perturbation of the unperturbed flow $S_0$, with a perturbation of order $\mathcal{O}(d)$.
 Thus, the finite segment $M^-_0(K,x)\vert_{x \in (-\infty,T]}$ is continuous in $d$, for $d \in (0, d_1)$, with $d_1$ possibly smaller than $d^\ast$, by a regular perturbation analogue to Proposition \ref{Prop:Epsilon_continuity}. \end{proof} \end{corollary}

-\textbf{Numerical analysis:} The numerical analysis of the spectrum in Appendix \ref{Sec:Numerical_spectrum} was performed via STABLAB \cite{Barker_Stablab}.
+\textbf{Numerical analysis:} The numerical analysis of the spectrum was performed via STABLAB \cite{Barker_Stablab}.
 The simulations of the Reaction-Diffusion System \eqref{Eq:Perturbed_PDE} were done with Wolfram Mathematica.
 The code can be accessed upon request.